 Purchasing your Minnesota contractor bond is easy when you work with the experts at SuretyBonds.com!
 Call 1 (800) 308-4358 or click here to get started.

-Why do I need this bond?
+Why do I need a contractor license bond?

-All Minnesota contractor bonds have unique terms, so applicants should be sure they understand the fine print of their surety bond contracts during the bonding and licensing processes.
+All Minnesota contractor license bonds have unique terms, so applicants should be sure they understand the fine print of their surety bond contracts during the bonding and licensing processes.

 Need a surety bond for a construction project?